Iran-Contra figure Oliver North named president of the NRA

 Momentum for gun control has been building since the mass shooting in Las Vegas last fall that killed 58 people and the Feb.
 14 rampage at a Parkland, Florida, high school that left 17 dead.

-North was picked by the NRA's board of directors, which elects a president every two years, and is expected to assume office within the next several weeks.
-He succeeds Pete Brownell, who decided not to seek a second term.
+North was picked Monday by the NRA's board of directors, which elects a president every two years.
+He's expected to assume office within the next several weeks.
+North succeeds Pete Brownell, who did not seek a second term.

 He was convicted in 1989 of obstructing Congress during its investigation, destroying government documents and accepting an illegal gratuity.
 Those convictions were overturned in 1991.

-With his crisp military bearing and teary-eyed testimony before Congress, North came to be regarded as an earnest American hero to many on the right, and he went on to run for office, write several books, go on the speaking circuit and serve as a commentator on Fox News.
+With his crisp military bearing and teary-eyed testimony before Congress, North came to be regarded as an earnest American patriot by many on the right, and he went on to run for office, write several books and serve as a commentator on Fox News.

 In a statement, North said he was honored to be selected and "eager to hit the ground running."

-North's appointment was hailed by gun-rights supporters who consider him a patriot who will vigorously push back against efforts to restrict access to firearms.
+North's appointment was hailed by gun-rights supporters who consider him a warrior who will vigorously battle efforts to restrict access to firearms.
 Gun-control advocates called his appointment symptomatic of an NRA tone-deaf and unwilling to seek solutions to gun violence.

+"The election of Oliver North is the clearest sign yet that the NRA is floundering in the face of plummeting popularity, scrutiny into its Russia ties, and state lawmakers who are defying the gun lobby left and right," said John Feinblatt, president of Everytown for Gun Safety.
+"The NRA doesn't need a new leader_it needs an entirely new direction."

-"For an organization so concerned with law and order, picking a new leader who admitted that he lied to Congress is a truly remarkable decision," said Avery Gardiner, co-president of the Brady Campaign.
-The gun lobby "will be led by a man whose own concealed carry permit was revoked because he was 'not of good character.'"
+Said Avery Gardiner, co-president of the Brady Campaign: "For an organization so concerned with law and order, picking a new leader who admitted that he lied to Congress is a truly remarkable decision."
+The gun lobby, Gardiner said, "will be led by a man whose own concealed carry permit was revoked because he was 'not of good character.'"

-Robert J. Spitzer, chairman of political science at the State University of New York at Cortland and an expert on firearms and Second Amendment issues, called North the closest thing the NRA has to a celebrity.
+Robert J. Spitzer, chairman of political science at the State University of New York at Cortland and an expert on guns and the Second Amendment, called North the closest thing the NRA has to a celebrity.

 "And maybe they figure they need a more prominent person at the helm, as opposed to the string of relative unknowns who have served in recent years," Spitzer said.